claudiosf/vaadin-addon/README.md

 vaadin-addon
 ============

-Simple component with working shared state
+Simple component with working shared state and client to server RPC communications